riscv-steel/riscv-steel/docs/source/soc.md

   // section of RISC-V Steel SoC IP Reference Guide

-  .clock                    (),  // Connect this pin to a clock source .reset                    (),  // Connect this pin to a reset switch/button.
-The reset is active-high.
+  .clock                    (),  // Connect this pin to a clock source .reset                    (),  // Connect this pin to a switch/button or hardwire it to 1'b0.
+  .halt                     (),  // Connect this pin to a switch/button or hardwire it to 1'b0.
-  .uart_rx                  (),  // Connect this to the TX pin of another UART device .uart_tx                  ()   // Connect this to the RX pin of another UART device
+  .uart_rx                  (),  // Connect this pin to the TX pin of another UART device .uart_tx                  ()   // Connect this pin to the RX pin of another UART device

 );
 ```